zkrising/Tachi/docs/docs/codebase/structure/filesystem.md

 The only files allowed to declare endpoints are `router.ts` files.

-This allows us to seperate functionality from API structure in cases where an API call needs to do a lot of things.
+This allows us to separate functionality from API structure in cases where an API call needs to do a lot of things.

 ## Test Files